vardantandon/visual-studio-code-demo-site/README.md

 # Tutorial for Visual Studio Code

-The repo includes the source code for a dummy website to test Visual Studio Code.
+The repo includes the source code for a dummy website in the Exercise Files Folder to test Visual Studio Code.

 ## Shortcut Commands